 C4.2.1.1.
-Produce broadly educated students who possess in-depth knowledge and experience in PDD.

-C4.2.1.2.
-Develop in military, career civil service, special agents, and others competency to conduct valid examinations and to make effective decisions and policies regarding PDD application in complex, rapidly changing criminal justice and national security environments.
+Produce educated forensic psychophysiologists who possess in-depth knowledge and experience in PDD to serve as senior military and career civil service special agents.
+The examiner should be competent to conduct valid examinations and make effective decision and policies regarding PDD applications in a complex, rapidly changing national security environment.